 The Varangian Guard was an elite unit of the Byzantine Army, whose members served as personal bodyguards to the Byzantine Emperors.
-And they were Vikings.

 The very term Varangian derives from Old Norse væringi, which is a compound of vár ‘pledge or vow of fidelity’ and gengi ‘companion or fellowship’.
 Simply put, the term Varangian can be roughly translated to ‘sworn companion’ – which proved to be an apt categorization, as later history was witness to their glorious feats.

 The origins of the Varangian Guard date back to the year 987 AD.
 At the time, the Eastern Roman Empire was facing a civil war between Emperor Basil II against the rebel Vardhas Phokas – who audaciously marched on to Constantinople with his army.
 Desperate for reinforcements, Basil II called for aid from Vladimir the Great, the Grand Prince of Kievan Rus.
 At the time, the Kievan Prince Vladmir had then just officially converted the Rus to Christianity, a change that was not universally well received by the practitioners of the Old Religion, who held Odin and Thor in their hearts as their Gods.
 When Basil II asked for assistance Vladimir saw an opportunity to rid himself of the most “Berserker” kinds of individuals in Kiev, thus helping him solidify his power base, and he promptly send away around 6,000 men to the Roman emperor’s aid.
-According to old sources (like the Russian Primary Chronicle, compiled in 1113 AD), these men were supposedly unruly and unpaid, another evidence of their status as “undesirable” in the newly Christian Kiev.
+According to old sources (like the Russian Primary Chronicle, compiled in 1113 AD), these men were supposedly unruly and unpaid (which might be interpreted as unemployed), another evidence of their status as “undesirable” in the newly christian Kiev.

 The “undesirable” berserkers sent away from Kiev soon prove their inestimable valor in battle during the battle of Chrysopolis.
 At the time, Basil II himself was leading the army against the rebel Phokas, when he first witnessed the brutality and effectiveness of the newly formed Guard, who after pursuing the fleeing army “cheerfully hacked them to pieces”.